 Large organizations are making moves to meet their numbers.

-Jannenga also said that “because private equity money is still abundant and debt is still cheap, many enterprise-level organizations that accepted funding are now in a hurry to meet their growth numbers.
-And one of the easiest ways to do that is to start merging with—and/or acquiring—smaller practices.”
-Hospitals are also making the move to acquire private practice PT clinics—something Jannenga attributes to “the rise of bundled payment models” and the fact that “hospitals are being held financially responsible for the cost and quality of their patient outcomes.”
+Hospitals are also making a move to acquire private practice PT clinics—something Jannenga attributed to “the rise of bundled payment models” and the fact that “hospitals are being held financially responsible for the cost and quality of their patient outcomes.”
 And we all know that post-discharge physical therapy (as well as physical therapy in the acute care setting) can have a dramatic—and positive—effect on patient outcomes and hospital readmission rates.

 Private practice PT owners should get their ducks in a row.